sindresorhus/gravatar-url/readme.md

 # gravatar-url [![Build Status](https://travis-ci.org/sindresorhus/gravatar-url.svg?branch=master)](https://travis-ci.org/sindresorhus/gravatar-url)

-> Get the URL to a Gravatar image from an email
+> Get the URL to a [Gravatar](https://en.gravatar.com/) image from an identifier, such as an email

 ## Install